*Please click the blue sound icon for an auditory version of this blog post.

 Even though it took a little time for veganism to gain a proper definition, it has really taken off over the last few years as “one in eight Britons are now vegetarian or vegan” (The Guardian).
 Almost half of UK vegans made the change to veganism in 2018, so 2018 was a massive year for alterations in consumer preferences.
 A lot of people’s decisions to go vegan was mainly due to ethical reasons and to also follow a healthier lifestyle.

-Of course, there are benefits to being vegan in that animals will not suffer, according to the BBC, “if vegetarianism was adopted by everyone by 2050, the world would have about 7 million fewer deaths every year - and veganism would bring that up to 8 million”.
+Of course, there are benefits to being vegan, in that animals will not suffer.
+According to the BBC, “if vegetarianism was adopted by everyone by 2050, the world would have about 7 million fewer deaths every year - and veganism would bring that up to 8 million”.
 However, there are also downsides of veganism if you consider people who work in the livestock industry who would need a new career, potentially causing mass unemployment.
 Of course, this is unrealistic as the world will not turn vegan over night, if ever.
-However saying that, according to a survey done by Compare The Market, the number of vegans in the UK soared last year to 3.5 million with 31% of people eating less meat so we are seeing a rapid increase in those eating fewer animal by-products.
+However saying that, according to a survey done by Compare The Market, the number of vegans in the UK soared last year to 3 and a half million with 31% of people eating less meat so we are seeing a rapid increase in those eating fewer animal by-products.

 To date, over 250,000 people from 193 countries have taken the pledge to be vegan for a month and the Veganuary campaign are expecting a further 300,000 people to join by the end of January.
 The 2018 Veganuary grew by 183% compared to the year prior and the campaign has grown from 3,300 people in 2014 to 168,500 in 2018.
 This is also only people who officially signed up to Veganuary, there are also people who don’t sign up so there are many more who take part than shown in the statistics!